League Rules

 1.5.
 League Staff

 1.5.1.
-League Owner & Chief Executive Officer
+League Owner, Admin & Chief Executive Officer

 The League Owner & CEO acts as administrator overseeing all aspects of league operations.
-Management of league finances, the website, facebook account, league message board, store, url registration and web hosting fall under the responsibility of the Owner / CEO.
+Management of league finances, the website, facebook account, league Discord, store, url registration and web hosting fall under the responsibility of the Owner / CEO.
 In addition, driver packets and staff management are the responsibility of the League Owner & CEO.

 The League Owner & CEO is Bob Beltrami (bob[at]wsrlracing[dot]com).

-1.5.4.
+1.5.2.
 Replay Review Committee

 1.6.
 Drivers